davestephens/ansible-nas/docs/post_installation.md

 web interface.
 Heimdall lets you create "apps" for them which appear as little icons on the screen.

 To add applications to Heimdall, you'll need the IP address of your NAS.
-If you don't know the address for some reason and have not installed [Avahi](https://www.avahi.org/) for zero-configuration networking (mDNS), you can `ssh` into your NAS and type `ip a` to find it.
+If you don't know it for some reason, you will have to look up using the console with `ip a`.
 The entry "link/ether", usually the second one after the loopback device, will show the address.
+Another alternative is to make sure [Avahi](https://www.avahi.org/) is installed for zero-configuration networking (mDNS).
+This will allow you to `ssh` into your NAS and with the extension `.local` to your machines name, such as `ssh tardis.local`.
+Then you can use the `ip a` command again.

 Next, you need the application's port, which you can look up in the [list of ports](application_ports.md).
 You can test the combination of address and port